epsi-rns/epsi-rns.github.io/_posts/webdev/2016-06-22-jekyll-arch-install.markdown

 ---
 layout: post
-title:  "Jekyll Installation on Arch"
+title:  "Jekyll Installation on Arch/Manjaro"
 categories: webdev
 date:   2016-06-22 22:02:15 +0700
 tags: [install, jekyll]
 author: epsi

 excerpt:
-  Installing Jekyll on Arch is a little bit tricky.
+  Installing Jekyll on Arch based distribution is a little bit tricky.
   Jekyll built on top of Ruby Gems.
   Ruby gems in Arch Linux can be installed per user or system wide.